 You can prevent toilet bowl damage by not using anything metal to unclog the toilet.

 You can damage a toilet if you use the wrong tools while fixing a clogged toilet.
 Therefore I'd only use a plunger and a bucket of water.
 That's all I've ever used in all the years of working on toilets.
 The clogged drain snakes made from flexible metal can scratch the polished china surface of your toilet if you get too aggressive.

 As crazy as this sounds, water alone can often fix a clogged toilet without a plunger.
 You may have noticed in the past that when a toilet clogs, the toilet bowl fills with water from the tank but doesn't overflow.
 But when you come back minutes later to look at it, the water level in the bowl has mysteriously fallen.

-Water Leaks Slowly Past The Clog
+Why Does Water Leak Slowly Past The Clog?

 This happens because water from the bowl is seeping by the clog.
 Wait for the water level in the toilet bowl to drop on its own.
 Pour a bucket of clear water into the toilet as fast as you can.
 In addition, be sure the water doesn't splash out or overflow the rim of the bowl.
 The rush of the water dislodges most clogs.

 I only use a plunger when several buckets full of clear water don't do the trick.
 Be sure the toilet bowl has more water in it than the normal level of water when using the plunger.
 The weight of the water, in addition to the action of the plunger, is what helps to clear the clog.